ajwaters061491/Kovabotv2/README.md

+## **!define 'word'**

+Can be called in the format '!define word', and will return a definition of the word.

 ## **@Kovabotv2 'stuff to say'**

-Can be called in the format '@Kovabotv2 stuff to say'.
-The space between text is necessary to get a proper query.
+Can be called in the format '@Kovabotv2 stuff to say', and is used to... have a conversation with the bot.
 Please note, I have literally no control over what the response will be.